A proposal is a written offer to solve a technical problem

 if applicable; and finally, a conclusion.
 But it does

-divisions in every proposal, nor does it follow that
+in every proposal, nor does it follow that these items

 In a given situation, for example, it might be critically

-be supplied right after the introduction, in a position
+supplied right after the introduction, in a position of

 desirable only if the customer is primarily interested